Overview

 | Combined employee + employer (under 50) | $70,000 |

-The catch-up provision is a significant accelerator.
-A 55-year-old who maxes out contributions at $31,000 per year for 10 years at 7% average return accumulates roughly $428,000 in that decade alone — before accounting for any existing balance.
+The catch-up provision accelerates things quite a bit.
+A 55-year-old maxing out contributions at $31,000 a year for 10 years at a 7% average return accumulates roughly $428,000 in that decade alone, before factoring in any existing balance.

-If you are between 60 and 63, the super catch-up (introduced under SECURE 2.0) is particularly valuable: the additional $3,750 on top of the standard catch-up applies specifically to this age window and does not extend to age 64.
+If you're between 60 and 63, the super catch-up (introduced under SECURE 2.0) is worth paying attention to: the extra $3,750 on top of the standard catch-up applies only to this age window and doesn't extend to age 64.

 Step 2: Always Capture the Full Employer Match First

-The employer match is the highest guaranteed return available on any investment — typically 50% on the spot, before market returns.
+The employer match is the best guaranteed return you'll find on any investment, typically 50% on the spot, before market returns even enter the picture.

 | Your Contribution | Employer Match | Total Invested |